Vannevelj/VSDiagnostics/README.md

 [Get it from NuGet!](https://www.nuget.org/packages/VSDiagnostics/)

+Keep in mind that this project is under active development.
+If you encounter bugs, let us know!

 ## What is an analyzer exactly?

 > With the release of Visual Studio 2015 RC, we also received the pretty much final implementation of the Diagnostics implementation.
 This SDK allows us to create our own diagnostics to help us write proper code that’s being verified against those rules in real-time: you don’t have to perform the verification at a separate build-step.
 What’s more is that we can combine that with a code fix: a shortcut integrated in Visual Studio that provides us a solution to what we determine to be a problem.